mattermost/docs/source/collaborate/keyboard-shortcuts.rst

 Zoom in & zoom out display
 ---------------------------

-The following display keyboard shortcuts work in all `supported browsers </install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost desktop app.
+The following display keyboard shortcuts work in all :ref:`supported browsers <install/software-hardware-requirements:software requirements>` and in the Mattermost desktop app.

 +-------------------------------------+------------------------------+----------------------------------------+
 | On Windows & Linux                  | On macOS                     | Description                            |